Best SSDs for 2022

 Q: Is SSD better than HDD?

 SSD and HDD are both important tools for photographers and videographers and should be used for different purposes.
 In an external SSD drive there are no moving parts—this makes an SSD drive faster and more reliable in the short term than an HDD.
-Also, an external SSD drive is an excellent tool for transferring photo or video files while you are out on an assignment or on an .
-An HDD drive, on the other hand, is a better archival file storage system because of its gigabytes-per-dollar ratio.
-Think of your SSD drive as the ideal choice for throwing in your camera bag before you leave the for a shoot, while your HDD sits safely at home on your desk storing all the photos and videos that you’ve taken in the months and years before.
+Also, an external SSD drive is an excellent tool for transferring photo or video files while you are out on an assignment or on an adventure.
+An HDD drive, on the other hand, is a better archival file storage system because of its gigabytes-per-dollar ratio. of your SSD drive as the ideal choice for throwing in your camera bag before you leave the house for a shoot, while your HDD sits safely at home on your desk storing all the photos and videos that you’ve taken in the months and years before.

 Q: Does an SSD get slower over time?